Gentoo Group currently employs 1,089 staff, 628 (57.7%) of which are male and 461 (42.3%) are female.

 There are a number of key reasons behind the Group’s GPG data.

-The Group also shows a slightly higher proportion of females in the lower (52%) and lower mid (55.1%).
+There continues to be a slightly higher proportion of females in the lower mid (57.7%) quartile.

 Mitigating the GPG